Getaround Inc. (GETR) Shares Plummet Below 1-Year High - News Heater

-The stock price of Getaround Inc. (NYSE: GETR) has plunged by -14.55 when compared to previous closing price of 0.22, but the company has seen a -14.12% decline in its stock price over the last five trading sessions.
+Getaround Inc. (NYSE: GETR) has experienced a decline in its stock price by -7.90 compared to its previous closing price of 0.17.
+However, the company has seen a fall of -26.33% in its stock price over the last five trading days.
 PennyStocks reported 2023-05-24 that If you’re looking for the best penny stocks to buy today, you should be well-prepared to deal with high volatility.
 Whether it’s the latest debt ceiling crisis, pandemic fear reemerging, today’s Fed meeting minutes from May, or speeches by Janet Yellen and Federal Reserve members, there are plenty of headlines to contend with.

 Is It Worth Investing in Getaround Inc. (NYSE: GETR) Right Now?

-compared to its average ratio and a 36-month beta value of 1.03.
-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The 36-month beta value for GETR is also noteworthy at 0.89.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Getaround Inc. (GETR) is $1.25, which is $1.06 above the current market price.
-The public float for GETR is 11.65M, and currently, short sellers hold a 1.49% ratio of that float.
-The average trading volume of GETR on November 10, 2023 was 187.90K shares.
+The average price estimated by analysts for GETR is $1.25, which is $1.09 above than the current price.
+The public float for GETR is 11.50M, and at present, short sellers hold a 1.63% of that float.
+The average trading volume of GETR on November 15, 2023 was 199.15K shares.

 GETR’s Market Performance